 In New York, Kay liaises with American Ballet Theatre’s workshops, adjusting set and costumes for Anastasia, one-act version, bought from the Deutsche Oper Berlin.

 March 2 – 19

-Kay joins American Ballet Theatre in Los Angeles to supervise dress fittings and the setting up of the scenery of Anastasia, one-act version.
+Kay joins American Ballet Theatre in Los Angeles to supervise dress fittings and the setting up of the sets of Anastasia, one-act version.

-Première of Anastasia, one-act version; ballet; assignment scenery, costumes, properties and special effects; period newsreel projections; choreography Kenneth MacMillan; American Ballet Theatre; Shrine Auditorium, Los Angeles.
+Première of Anastasia, one-act version; ballet; assignment sets, costumes, properties and special effects; period newsreel projections; choreography Kenneth MacMillan; American Ballet Theatre; Shrine Auditorium, Los Angeles.

 Barry Kay unexpectedly dies in London.
 The founder-to-be of the Barry Kay Archive, Michael Werner, notifies Kenneth MacMillan and American Ballet Theatre of his death.
 Being familiar with the staging of Anastasia, Werner offers to continue Kay’s supervision of its mounting for the première scheduled to take place at the Metropolitan Opera House, New York, at the end of the month.